 Now, I was voluntarily spending ten days with my sister.
 I didn't know why, but I felt like this year would be different.
-I had survived a global pandemic, a breakup and over half of college.
+I had survived a global pandemic, a breakup, and over half of college.
 Maybe I could take on the festive beast that was my sister.

-I packed my bags the night before, crossing my fingers that it would be under the 50lb weight limit as I shoveled half my closet into the biggest suitcase I owned.
+I packed my bags the night before, crossing my fingers that it would be under the 50 pound weight limit as I shoveled half my closet into the biggest suitcase I owned.

 The flight out was uneventful.
-I had packed 49.5lbs of clothing-some of my best work-and had a short layover in Denver.
-My butt was sore getting off the plane and I limped toward baggage claim, texting my sister as I weaved between people from my flight.
+I had packed 49.5 pounds of clothing, some of my best work, and had a short layover in Denver.
+My butt was sore as I got off the plane, and I limped toward baggage claim, texting my sister as I weaved between people from my flight.

 Just landed.
 Headed to baggage claim.